camunda/camunda-docs-manual/content/reference/rest/process-instance/variables/get-variables.md

 ---

-Retrieves all variables of a given process instance.
+Retrieves all variables of a given process instance by id.

 # Method